lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 1. For the next 5 sessions, we will use the _Modeling to Learn_ Simulation User Interface, or sim UI.

-2. Remember, all the _MTL_ resources can be linked to from your home base at mtl.how, if you forget the specific link.
+2. Remember, all the _MTL_ resources can be accesses from your home base at mtl.how if you forget a specific link.
 But to go directly to the log-in page for the sim UI, just type mtl.how/sim into your browser.

-3. Unlike the data UI, for which we used the VA's default browser, Internet Explorer, this UI works better with Chrome.
+3. Unlike the data UI, which requires us to use the VA's default browser, Internet Explorer, this UI works better with Chrome.
 We recommend you use that.

-4. The sim UI is designed for use with a variety of hardware, including large-monitor desktop computers, smaller laptop computers, notebooks, and smart phones.
-The view adjusts for different sizes and aspect ratios, so you may notice some slight variations in how it looks on different devices.
-The basic functionality is the same on all of them, though.
+4. The sim UI is designed for use with a variety of devices, from large-monitor desktops to tablets and smartphones.
+The view adjusts for different sizes and aspect ratios so you may notice some slight variations in how it looks, but the basic functionality is the same on all of them.

 5. To log in to the sim UI, you will need your username and password.
-The username is just your VA email address, and your password will be sent to you in the follow-up email after the session.

-6. Once you enter your username and password, you'll be asked to select a World.
-You will have two options, a team world and an individual world.
+Once you enter your credentials, you'll be asked to select a World, and you'll see 2 options in the drop-down menu: a team world and an individual world.
 We'll describe these more next time.
-If you go in before next session, you can choose either one.
+For now you should choose the one that starts with IND for individual.
+Click Log In, and check out the *MTL* sim UI landing page.

-7. This will get you to the sim UI home page.
-You won't be able to go further than that yet.
-But feel free to study what you see on that page.
+7. You won't be able to go further than that yet, but feel free to look around at what's on that page.

 ## Until next time, thank you for *Modeling to Learn*!